rcghpge/version-cv/README.md

 ## 🛡️ Security Note

 This repository is intended for **academic and industry research**, prototyping, and open source research and development.
-Security reviews and reproducibility audits are welcomed through GitHub Issues and Pull Requests.
+Security reviews and and dependency audits for reproducibility are important in this space and welcome through GitHub Issues and Pull Requests.

 ### Bandit